datguypiko/Firefox-Mod-Blur/README.md

 2. Install the extra files it asks you to install.
 And run the program.
 3. At the bottom left corner press `Add Rule` -> `Add Process Rule`, type `firefox` -> `add`.
 4. On the left panel select and open `firefox` section.
 Change Mica to `Acrylic` for better blur effect.
-5. Dont forget to download my css file `acrylic_micaforeveryone.css` and  put it inside `Chrome` folder (and base files from Installation guide above).
+5. Dont forget to download my css file `acrylic_micaforeveryone.css` from `EXTRA THEMES` and  put it inside `Chrome` folder (and base files from Installation guide above).
 6. Remove and dont use any other min-max-close window button files.
 7. Expermental:warning: In MicaForEveryone settings `firefox` section enable `Blur Behind` so when the window is not active it will still be blurred.